 - Go snowtubing: About 20 minutes outside of town, you’ll find River Valley Golf and Tube, where you can book at 90-minute session and gently (and somewhat speedily) glide down a snowtube track!
 It’s all the fun of outdoor sports, but without having to worry about the talent!

-- Explore local history: Visit the Stratford-Perth Museum (you’ll want to arrange a taxi there and back as the location is slightly out of town) to see the popular Justin Bieber exhibit and learn more about local history and heritage.
+- Explore local history: Visit the Stratford Perth Museum (you’ll want to arrange a taxi there and back as the location is slightly out of town) to see the popular Justin Bieber exhibit and learn more about local history and heritage.
 Their collection spans over 20,000 artifacts to tell the stories of people and communities in Stratford and Perth County, from the early 1800s to today, which includes relics like CN railway equipment, furniture, quilts, clothing, depression glass, military objects, medical equipment and much more.
+They also offer free snowshoeing in the winter – pick up a pair of snowshoes there and walk around the trails behind the museum!

 - Check out a stunning holiday light display: Lights on Stratford – Winter Festival of Lights kicks off on December 17 until the end of January.
 The stunning light display that will transfer the downtown core into a winter wonderland extends to nearby the Stratford Festival overlooking the Avon River.
 The bridge leading to Tom Patterson Island lights up as well and we recommend a winter picnic under the stars lit up by glittering lights strung around the trees.